Article By: David ‘Sunshine’ LaMay ‡ Edited By: Leanne Ridgeway

 RIFF RELEVANT / Dave LaMay: Okay, so normally I’d just write the final response, giving you that one last chance to hit on whatever you wanted.
 But, since it’s you, I want to see if there’s anything more specific we haven’t touched upon that you would like to address.

 EARL WALKER LUNDY: Hmm.
 I don’t know.
 I guess the main thing I’d like to emphasize is the new record.
 I prefer that term “record” over album, particularly this time around, ’cause it really is a record of the time it was created in; a rollercoaster reality that took me places I never thought I’d go.
 Apparently, you can teach an old dog new tricks, kids!

-And, in 2020, besides our new record comin’ out, Shadow Witch are scheduled to play an encore blacklight set at The New England Stoner & Doom Fest 3, and return for the third straight year to the long-running Maryland Doom Fest!
+And, in 2020, besides our new record comin’ out, Shadow Witch is scheduled to play an encore blacklight set at The New England Stoner & Doom Fest 3, and return for the third straight year to the long-running Maryland Doom Fest!

 RIFF RELEVANT / Dave LaMay: Well my friend, that should do it.
 Thank you so much for taking the time to chat and share.
 Now onto February 14th for the new release!